Mathematics majors typically take the following courses in the fall semester of their first year:

 2. A foreign language (see below)

-Math placement
+Math Placement

-Your major requires you to take the math placement exam to determine what math course is at the right level for you.
+Your major requires you to take the math placement exam to determine what math course is the right level for you.
+For more information on math placement, please review the Mathematics Department’s placement exam instructions.

-Language placement
+Language Placement

 If you have previously studied a foreign language and are interested in continuing with that same language, or if you can demonstrate fluency in a foreign language, you should complete the language placement exam.